g-tollini/P1RV-fusee/README.md

 `$ sudo apt upgrade`
 `$ sudo apt install build-essentials`

 Bibliothèques requises :
-+ OpenGL
++ OpenGL that you should alredy have on your computer
-+ Freeglut
++ Freeglut `$ sudo apt install freeglut3-dev`
-+ OpenSceneGraph
++ OpenSceneGraph to be found here : https://github.com/openscenegraph/OpenSceneGraph
-+ pthread an rt
++ pthread an rt should be on your computer

+To find any library, you can type `$ ld -l <your_lib_name> --verbose`.
+Type whatever as a name to see all the folders where the linker is searching.

 <h2>If needed, cpoy OSG's .stl loader compiled library file in a folder where the linker is searching</h2>
 When installing OpenSceneGraph, the .stl loader is not necessarily placed inside a folder where the linker will search.
 You will need to do it manually.

-The static library file that we need to load .stl files is located in *OpenSceneGraph/build/lib/osgPlugins-3.7.0/* (*OpenSceneGraph/* is where you did your git clone https://github.com/openscenegraph/OpenSceneGraph).
+The static library file that we need to load .stl files is located in *OpenSceneGraph/build/lib/osgPlugins-3.7.0/* (*OpenSceneGraph/* is where you did your `$ git clone https://github.com/openscenegraph/OpenSceneGraph`).
 The static library is named **osgdb_stld.so**.

 If you tyupe the command `$ ld -l whatever --verbose`, unless the library whatever actually exists which I suppose it doesn't, you get all the repositories in which your linker is searching when you ask him to link.
 You can choose which.
 I choose */usr/lib* so I will place **osgdb_stld.so** there while renaming it : sudo cp *<yours_to_fill>/OpenSceneGraph/build/lib/osgPlugins-3.7.0/***osgdb_stld.so**** */usr/lib/***libosgdb_stld.so****.
 You could also create a symbolic link instead :